Uniformly gamma-radonifying families of operators and and the stochastic Weiss conjecture: Introduction

-should be uniformly $\ga$--radonifying.
-For diagonal operators $A$ and bounded operators $B$ which are `not too far' from being simultaneously diagonal with $A$ we show that this condition is also sufficient.
-This result is a partial solution of a stochastic version of the famous Weiss conjecture in linear systems theory, in which $L^2$-admissibility of the control operator is replaced with the existence of an invariant measure.
+should be uniformly $\ga$--radonifying for all $0< \vartheta <\pihalbe$, where $S_\vartheta$ is the open sector of angle $\vartheta$ in the complex plane.
+For simultaneously diagonalisable operators $A$ and $B$ we show that this condition is also sufficient.
+This result is a partial solution of a stochastic version of the Weiss conjecture in linear systems theory (see \cite{Weiss:conjectures} and the subsequent work \cite{JP, LeMerdy:weiss-conj, Weiss:Admissibility-of-unbounded, Weiss:Carleson, Weiss:admiss-observation}) in which $L^2$-admissibility of the control operator is replaced with the existence of an invariant measure.